swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

              Capture types
 ```

-When there are no captures, `Match` is just the entire matched substring, for example:
+When there are no captures, `Output` is just the entire matched substring, for example:

 ```swift
 let identifier = /[_a-zA-Z]+[_a-zA-Z0-9]*/  // => `Regex<Substring>`